kmarkus/microblx/docs/user/tutorial.rst

    :lines: 84-118

-In case there is no value in the port ,an error is signaled, and nominal velocity is set to zero.
-This will always happens in the first interaction, since the controller did step yet, thus no velocity command is available.
+In case there is no value on the port, a notice is logged and the nominal velocity is set to zero.
+This will always happen for the first trigger, since the controller did step yet and thus has not produced a velocity command yet.

 Step 4: Stop and clean-up functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~